qwang897/PATHpre/dataset/README.md

 "path_stru.zip": This archive contains protein structures along the transition pathway.
 The structures are provided in sequential frames, ranging from frame0.gro to frame19.gro.
 We only show proteins with clear two-states in our coarse-grained simulations, that is, the first 2006 entries in “MS_pair".
 If you need data for the rest proteins, please contact us.

 "distribution_stru.zip": This archive includes all structures distributed in the free energy landscape, 2000 frames for each protein.
 We only show proteins with clear two-states in our coarse-grained simulations.
+Please note that these 2000 frames only aim to exhibit various protein conformations during conformational changes.
+They were not picked by their real distributions (otherwise there are too few frames for the intermediate states).
+If you need data based on their distributions in simulations, please contact us.